edge-core/sonic-swss/tests/README.md

     ```

     You can mitigate this by upgrading to a newer version of Docker CE or editing the `DEFAULT_DOCKER_API_VERSION` in `/usr/local/lib/python3/dist-packages/docker/constants.py`, or by upgrading to a newer version of Docker CE.
 See [relevant GitHub discussion](https://github.com/drone/drone/issues/2048).

+-   Currently when pytest are run using --force-flaky and if the last test case fails pytest tear-down the module before retrying the failed test case and invoke module
+    setup again to run fail test case.
+This is know issue of pytest w.r.t flaky as tracked here (https://github.com/box/flaky/issues/128) and
+    (https://github.com/pytest-dev/pytest-rerunfailures/issues/51).
+Because of this issue all the logs are lost till last test case run as modules is teardown and setup again.
+    To avoid this as workaround a dummy always-pass test case is added in all modules/test files.